- See a full list of publications

 Elizabeth Tyler is Professor of Medieval Literature.
 Her research and teaching focuses on the literary culture of England from the 9th to the 12th century: that is from the time of Alfred the Great to the time of William of Malmesbury and Geoffrey of Monmouth.
 Situated at the intersection of literary study with intellectual, social and political history, her work stresses the international nature of English literature and draws attention to the key role England plays in the flourishing of European literary culture across the early and high Middle Ages.

 My research into early and high medieval English literature focuses on poetry and history-writing in Latin, English and French.
 It aims to develop new models for the integral place of England within European literary culture on both sides of the Conquest.
 These models are multilingual, reflecting the linguistic and social diversity of medieval England, and comparative, working across Flanders, France and the German Empire.
-Anglo-Saxon England was an important laboratory for the development of written vernaculars; as such it exerted a crucial impact on the development of vernacular literary cultures in Western Europe as a whole.
+England, in the Early and High Middle Ages was an important laboratory for the development of written vernaculars; as such it exerted a crucial impact on the development of vernacular literary cultures in Western Europe as a whole.

 In a series of articles, edited collections and monographs, I have been concerned with fictionality (especially the political and social utility of fiction), female literary patronage, social networks, multilingualism, classical reception, history-writing and poetics.
-I am currently completing a monograph England in Europe: English Queens and the Politics of Fiction, c.
+I have recently published a monograph, England in Europe: English Queens and the Politics of Fiction, c.
 1000-c.
-1150 (Toronto) and writing articles on BL Cotton Tiberius B. i and universal history, the Cambridge Songs and the Exeter Book (in the context of German Imperial literary culture), European social networks and trilingual English medieval literary cultures (with Thomas O’Donnell), and the cross Channel social networks of history-writing in 11th and 12th centuries.
+1150 (Toronto, 2017) and chapters on British Library Cotton Tiberius B. i and universal history, the Cambridge Songs and the Exeter Book (in the context of German Imperial literary culture), European social networks and trilingual English medieval literary cultures (with Thomas O’Donnell), and the cross Channel social networks of history-writing in 11th and 12th centuries.

 Collaboration is central to my research.
 With Lars Boje Mortensen and Christian Høgel, I co-lead the Centre for Medieval Literature (CML), a Centre of Excellence funded by the Danish National Research Foundation.
 The Centre for Medieval Literature is based jointly at the universities of Southern Denmark and York and works with an international network of scholars.
 We aim to establish a cross-disciplinary theoretical framework for the study of medieval literature on a European scale.
 In 2015, we will launch and open-access journal - Interfaces: A Journal of Medieval European Literatures.